Vyana Mudra

 The index finger is the symbol of the air element that takes care of the air element in the body.
 The middle finger is the symbol of space elements and the thumb is the symbol of the fire element.

-It is a yogic hand gesture that is one of the easiest mudras to perform.
-Once you come in terms of doing it, there really is no way you’ll stop doing it, because it is easy and it can be done anytime and anywhere.
-There are some simple steps which will explain how to do this Vyana Hasta Mudra:
+This is one of the easiest postures to perform.
+Once you get in the mood to do it, there’s really no way you can stop doing it, because it’s easy and can be done anytime and anywhere.
+There are some simple steps that will show how to do this Vyana Hasta Mudra:

 The steps are outlined below-